v8/v8.dev/src/blog/jspi.md

 - Each call to a JSPI export runs on a separate stack.
 For now these stacks have a fixed size.
 The default stack size in kB can be changed with the V8 flag:

   ```
-  –wasm-stack-switching-stack-size
+  --wasm-stack-switching-stack-size
   ```

-  From the chrome command line, this would look like:
+  From the Chrome command line, this would look like:

   ```
-  --js-flags="--wasm-stack-switching-stack-size=1000"
+  chrome --js-flags="--wasm-stack-switching-stack-size=1000"
   ```

 - Debugging support is somewhat minimal.
 In particular, it may be difficult to see the different events happening in the Dev tools panel.
 Providing a richer support for debugging JSPI applications is on the roadmap.